dashkevych/goedemorgen/README.md

 ## Theme Customizations

 If you are planning to modify theme's files then make sure you are using the <a href="https://github.com/dashkevych/goedemorgen-child" target="_blank">Goedemorgen child theme</a>.

+## Downloading the Theme from GitHub

+Simply click on the green download button and download a zip file.
+Once it's downloaded, rename the file from *goedemorgen-master.zip* to *goedemorgen.zip*.
+Here is a documentation <a href="http://docs.goedemorgenwp.com/article/5-installing-wordpress-theme" target="_blank">how to upload themes to your WordPress installation</a>.